Flying with Infants

 Although sometimes it's thought that infants travel completely free of charge since they don't occupy a seat on the plane, there are actually some applicable fees, such as taxes and ticket printing costs, before your little one can fly.
 If you'll be traveling with an infant, make sure to confirm the applicable fare when reserving or buying your tickets.

 These fees apply only to international flights, not for domestic flights.

-Aeromexico staff will request that you present the infant's passport or birth certificate in order to verify their age, and you should also present their ticket.
+Aeromexico staff will request that you present the infant's passport in order to verify their age, and you should also present their ticket.
 Only one infant per adult can travel without a seat.
 In the event that an adult is traveling with more than one infant, a small fee based on the amount payable to the adult will be charged for each additional infant, who must occupy a seat.